Equity Markets for Dummies

 • Impact: 10%+ crashes on multiple days

-Face Value vs Market Value
+Face Value

-Market Value - Current trading price determined by supply-demand dynamics.
+Market Value: Current trading price determined by supply-demand dynamics.

 Example: MRF face value = ₹10, market value = ₹1,55,000+